mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

   </ItemGroup>
 ```

 Add the following code to `HelloYou.fs`.
-We're only going to echo back "Hello" right now.
+We're going to keep things simple for now and just echo back "Hello".
 It's a start.

 ```fsharp
 namespace MyFunctions